Skip to main content

 Lost Income and Future Earning Capacity

 This includes the income the deceased was earning at the time of death and, critically, the income they would have been expected to earn over the remainder of their working life.
-Economic experts may be brought in to calculate this figure based on the deceased's age, occupation, earning history, education, and career trajectory.
+Economic experts may be brought in to calculate future damages based on the deceased's age, occupation, earning history, education, and career trajectory.

 Pain and Suffering of the Deceased

 If your loved one survived for any period after the accident -- even minutes -- the estate can seek compensation for the physical pain and emotional suffering they experienced before death.
-This is separate from the wrongful death claim itself and is technically filed as a survival action (discussed below).
+This is technically the survival action element built into § 28A-18-2(b)(2).
+It is recoverable whether the person survived for minutes or for months.

 Loss of Companionship, Comfort, and Guidance